cristianpb/cristianpb.github.io/_posts/2017-05-05-alchemy-machine.md

 layout: post
 title: "The alchemy machine"
 date:   2017-05-02 20:51:25 +0200
-description: "The objetive is to create a simulator of magic potions using AngularJS"
+description: "The objetive is to create a simulator of magic potions using AngularJS and node.js"
 categories: ['angularjs', 'nodejs', 'express']
 ---